 Use of services and your responsibilities

-Our online sessions and events will be delivered via Zoom, a high-performance video conferencing platform.
-You may wish to refer to Zoom’s terms and conditions.
+Our online sessions and events will be delivered either via Zoom or Microsoft Teams.
+You may wish to refer to Zoom’s and/or Microsoft Teams’ terms and conditions.
 You will need a reliable internet connection, with a minimum speed of 1Mpbs for both upload and download.
-NISEP is not responsible for any deficiencies in service delivery directly caused by Zoom or your internet service provider.
+NISEP is not responsible for any deficiencies in service delivery directly caused by Zoom, Microsoft Teams or your internet service provider.

-In the case where Zoom Meetings is used for an online event, you understand and acknowledge that during the session, the participant(s) will be visible and audible to presenters/moderators and other participants.
-It is possible to turn audio and video on and off at the participant’s own discretion, although participant interactions will be greatly reduced when audio or video or both are turned off.
+In the case where Zoom Meetings or Microsoft Teams is used for an online event, you understand and acknowledge that during the session, the participant(s) will be visible and audible to presenters/moderators and other participants.
+It is possible to turn audio and video on and off at the participant’s own discretion, although participant interactions will be greatly reduced when audio and/or video are turned off.

 In the case of participants who are minors, you understand that as a supervising adult, you are responsible for the protection of the participant’s identity through either muting their video or audio settings and for ensuring that participant’s last name, phone number, home address or any other personally identifiable information is not broadcast publicly.
-You acknowledge that the NISEP presenter is not a substitute for on-site parental supervision.
-As a supervising adult, you acknowledge that you are responsible for the supervision of the participants for their behaviour.
+You acknowledge that the NISEP presenters/moderators are not substitutes for on-site supervision.
+As a supervising adult, you acknowledge that you are responsible for the supervision of the participant(s) and for their behaviour.

 Online Child Protection